 In no place in It’s a Wonderful Life is political conflict so thoroughly replaced with magical thinking than in the bank run scene, set in 1932.
 At that moment, George faces an angry crowd clamoring for its money to be handed over immediately, before the building and loan succumbs (without realizing that they were hastening that closure by their panic).
 Bailey then delivers an impassioned explanation of how such an institution works.
 The power of that scene is such that we almost forget that George Bailey’s version of an FDR fireside chat is not, in the end, what saves the day.
-Instead, Mary Bailey fortuitously appears and donates the couple’s $2,000 honeymoon nest egg (almost $34,000 in 2017 dollars) to keeping the Bailey Building and Loan solvent, or, more precisely, within exactly two dollars of outright failure (“CPI Inflation Calculator”).
+Instead, Mary Bailey fortuitously appears and donates the couple’s $2,000 honeymoon nest egg (nearly $41,000 in 2019 dollars) to keeping the Bailey Building and Loan solvent, or, more precisely, within exactly two dollars of outright failure (“CPI Inflation Calculator”).

 Today, in the aftermath of the Great Recession, some of those who have been trying to explain how liquidity is restored to a capital-parched financial system—including then–Federal Reserve chairman Ben Bernanke and then–secretary of the treasury Timothy Geithner—have referred to the bank run scene in It’s a Wonderful Life to explain how pump-priming (the injection of capital) can provide the stimulus to reinvigorate a depressed economy (Bernanke, Federal Reserve 5–7; Geithner 8, 390).